JinELEC/UART_Interface/README.md

 # UART_Interface

-This projects implements and verifies a UART(Universal Asynchronous Receiver/Transmitter) design on an FPGA.
+This project implements and verifies a UART(Universal Asynchronous Receiver/Transmitter) design on an FPGA.

 The UART module enables serial communication between the FPGA and a PC.